 With around 15,000m2 of steel framing systems (SFS) infill walling and 280m2 load-bearing steel systems required for the development, Howick client EOS Facades was tasked with designing, manufacturing and supplying a suitable range of steel framing systems.
 Due to the challenging nature of the project, it was crucial these systems could be designed and supplied ready for easy onsite installation.

-“Because Howick machines are conversant with the BIM legislation in the UK, EOS were able to convert BIM modelling to IFC/CSV files and electronically “fly by wire” to the factory machines without having to create 2D drawings.
+“Because Howick machines are conversant with the BIM legislation in the UK, EOS were able to convert BIM modelling to IFC/CSV files from 3D design software, Tekla Structures, and electronically “fly by wire” to the factory machines without having to create 2D drawings.
 This was both a cost and a time saver.”
 EOS Facades

 From SFS infill for the new high-rise concrete framed blocks, to a bespoke load-bearing system of internal pods within the listed brewery house – EOS Facades needed to develop reliable systems to meet the exacting project requirements.
 The EOS Facades team opted to use the Howick H560™ machine for general façade, and the Howick FRAMA™ 7800 for high bays and panels for LBS pods in the building.